rust-lang/cargo/crates/home/README.md

 Windows.
 This causes surprising situations where a Rust program will behave differently depending on whether it is run under a Unix emulation environment like Cygwin or MinGW.
-Neither Cargo nor rustup use the standard libraries definition - they use the definition here.
+Neither Cargo nor rustup use the standard library's definition - they use the definition here.

 This crate further provides two functions, `cargo_home` and `rustup_home`, which are the canonical way to determine the location